 Art pieces have traveled around the globe for centuries.
 In 1504, when Michelangelo’s David was transported to the Piazza della Signoria in Florence, it took at least 40 men and a month to install the marble sculpture.
 In today’s globalised world where art travels long distances every quarter (e.g touring exhibition such as Frida Kahlo exhibition at V&A in London that is now presented at the Brooklyn Museum in NY), the expertise of shipping precious art collections at the speed of light is critical for the well-being of the industry.
 The shipping of large or/and valuable pieces has always been a jigsaw as it requires knowledge, agility and structure...
 “How to ship safely your precious art collection?”, you ask?
 Convelio’s got you covered with some insider tips...

-1- Packaging and condition
+1- Packaging and condition for Art shipping

 During the whole value chain, plenty of small details need to be taken into account in order to avoid damaging the piece.